 A purchasing card, also called a P-Card, is a charge card but is used to procure goods and services from merchants without other payment methods, such as checks and automated clearing house (ACH) transactions.
-We’ve made a list of the five best P-Cards for 2019 and ranked them based on costs, terms, qualifications, and potential benefits.
+How you plan to use a P-Card, its costs, potential benefits, and qualification requirements likely determine the best P-Card for you.

 What Is a Purchasing Card?